 - A. Children are at a higher risk for contracting food-borne illness, as their bodies are in the process of growing, developing, and building adequate immune systems to fight illness.
 While some food-borne illnesses originate at farms or food manufacturing plants, the majority are the result of poor food handling practices. - B. If a child care facility provides food to children in care, it must provide nutritious meals and snacks of a quantity and quality to help meet the daily nutritional needs of the children.
 The USDA MyPlate is to be used to determine which food groups to serve at each meal or snack serving size and age appropriateness of the selected foods for children.
+Copies of the USDA MyPlate dieting guidelines, incorporated by reference in 65C-22.001(7)(t), F.A.C.
+In addition, meals and snacks must contain at a minimum the meal and snack patterns shown for infants and children in the Child Care Food Program Meal Patterns which are incorporated by reference in 65C-22.001(7)(r) and (s), F.A.C.

-Copies of the USDA MyPlate dieting guidelines, incorporated by reference in 65C-22.001(8)(t), F.A.C., may be obtained from the USDA website at http://www.choosemyplate.gov. - C. Foods that are associated with young children's choking incidents must not be served to children under 4 years of age; such as, but not limited to, whole/round hot dogs, popcorn, chips, pretzel nuggets, whole grapes, nuts, cheese cubes and any food that is of similar shape and size of the trachea/ windpipe.
-Food for infants must be cut into pieces 1⁄4 inch or smaller, food for toddlers must be cut into pieces 1⁄2 inch or smaller. - D. If a facility chooses to provide food to children directly or by contact with an outside source such as a caterer, the food must be free from spoilage and handled in a sanitary manner at all times.
+- C. Foods that are associated with young children's choking incidents must not be served to children under 4 years of age, such as, but not limited to, whole/round hot dogs, popcorn, chips, pretzel nuggets, whole grapes, nuts, cheese cubes/sticks and any food that is of similar shape and size of the trachea/windpipe.
+Food for infants must be cut into pieces 1⁄4 inch or smaller, food for toddlers must be cut into pieces 1⁄2 inch or smaller to prevent choking.
+This applies to all food, even food provided by parents/guardians. - D. If a facility chooses to provide food to children directly or by contract with an outside source, such as a caterer, the food must be free from spoilage and handled in a sanitary manner at all times.
 The facility must have adequate equipment available to maintain food safety. - 1.
 Meat, poultry, fish, dairy products, and processed foods must have been inspected under the United States Department of Agriculture requirements. - 2.
 No raw milk or unpasteurized juice may be served without the written consent of the parent or legal guardian. - 3.
 No home-canned food may be served. - 4.
 No homegrown eggs may be served. - 5.
 Recalled food items must be discarded and removed from the facility. - 6.
-All raw fruits and vegetables must be washed thoroughly before being served or cooked.

-- 7. To prevent food from becoming potentially hazardous, hot foods must be maintained at a temperature of 135 degrees Fahrenheit or above, and cold foods must be maintained at temperature of 41 degrees Fahrenheit. - 8.
+All raw fruits and vegetables must be washed thoroughly before being served or cooked. - 7.
+To prevent food from becoming potentially hazardous, hot foods must be maintained at a temperature of 135 degrees Fahrenheit or above, and cold foods must be maintained at temperature of 41 degrees Fahrenheit, or below. - 8.
+Foods that comprise meals included on a facility's menu may not be prepared or partially prepared outside of the facility unless prepared by a caterer or a licensed child care facility under the same ownership that includes a food preparation area that meets licensing standards. - 9.
 Food must be thoroughly cooked and/or reheated according to the following table:

-Food Minimum Internal Temperature
+Food Temperature

 Fruits, Vegetables, Grains, and Legumes 135° F

-Roasts (Fresh Beef, Pork and Lamb) 145° F (with a 3 minute rest time)
+Roasts (Fresh Beef, Pork and Lamb) 145° F (with a 3-minute rest time)

-Fish 145° F Cook until yolk and white are firm
+Fish 145° F

+Eggs Cook until yolk and white are firm
-Eggs

 Egg dishes 160° F

 Ground meats (beef, pork, and lamb) and fresh ham (raw) 160° F

 Poultry- whole, parts, or ground 165° F

 Leftovers 165° F

 Foods cooked in microwave 165° F

 Sauces, gravy, soups, casseroles 165° F